 One of the oldest universities in the US – in fact, one of the nine colonial colleges founded before the American Revolution – Rutgers University is also one of the most current and innovative, never resting on its history.
 As New Jersey’s land-grant institution, Rutgers is best known for their agriculture and engineering programs, and its influence throughout the Northeast, with deep industry and government connections, is unparalleled.
 Rutgers’ School of Engineering is one of the most respected in the nation, with more than a dozen dedicated research centers and numerous specializations such as the exceptional Packaging Engineering program.

 Rutgers offers BS and MS degree programs in Packaging Engineering, focusing on the interdisciplinary skills necessary to design, manufacture, and market packaging in a variety of fields.
-For working professionals already in a related field, undergraduate and graduate certificates provide a lower-cost and less intensive credential for promotion and advancement.
-As the first engineering school with a packaging specialization, Rutgers is a leader in a new and exciting field, and a trusted name in the higher education marketplace.
+For working professionals already in a packaging science-related field, undergraduate and graduate certificates provide a lower-cost and less intensive credential for promotion and advancement.
+As the first engineering school with a packaging specialization, Rutgers is a leader in a new and exciting packaging science field, and a trusted name in the higher education marketplace.

 Degree Type: BS, MS, Graduate Certificate